cadauxe/eolabtools/docs/source/sunmap_gen.rst

 QGIS processing of output files
 -------------------------------

-It is possible do “requests” on the sun_times `.gpkg` file.
+It is possible do “requests” on the `.gpkg` file.

 For instance, to detect places that are shadowed between 12h00 and 14h00, you can view the file on QGIS and filter it with the following expression :